relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

 3. Create the following Document Layouts
    1. Create a layout that will allow for you to code documents on your newly created fields
-      1. Name = "Machine Learning"
+      1. Name = "Active Learning"
          1. Add a Category on your layout for fields related to this model
             1. Add the following fields to the category (make sure all fields are editable)
                1. "ML [Model Purpose] Training" (eg. `ML Spam Training`)